The provability logic of all provability predicates: Arithmetical completeness of

-Next, we define a primitive recursive function $g_0$ enumerating all theorems of $T$.
+Next, we define the primitive recursive function $g_0$ enumerating all theorems of $T$.
 The definition of $g_0$ consists of two procedures.
 The definition starts with Procedure 1.
-The values of $g_0$ are defined step by step in the procedure by referring to $T$-proofs.
+The values of $g_0$ are defined step by step in the procedure by referring to $T$-proofs according to the proof predicate $\Proof_T(x, y)$.
 At the first time the value of the function $h$ is non-zero, the definition of $g_0$ switches to Procedure 2.
-By using the recursion theorem, the arithmetical interpretation $f_{g_0}$ based on the provability predicate $\PR_{g_0}(x)$ is used in the definition of $g_0$.
-Also in the definition, each $\LA$-formula $\varphi$ and its G\"odel number are identified.
+By using the formalized recursion theorem, the arithmetical interpretation $f_{g_0}$ based on the provability predicate $\PR_{g_0}(x)$ is used in the definition of $g_0$.
+In the construction, we identify each $\LA$-formula with its G\"odel number.

 \textsc{Procedure 1}\\ Stage $m$. \begin{itemize} \item If $h(m+1) = 0$, then